ythirion/cahier-de-vacances-b3/exercise/week01/docs/MISSION.md

 ### Disclaimer
 The puzzle used for this week is taken from [Advent Of Code 2021](https://adventofcode.com/2021) ([Day 2](https://adventofcode.com/2021/day/2)).
-> All credits goes to AOC's team for their incredible work.
+> All credits go to the AOC team for their incredible work.

 ## ☕ Reflect
 Take a moment to reflect on what you learned inside the Trench Protocol: